The Patton College of Education offers a Master's Degree in Education (MEd) with licensure as an Intervention Specialist, with three different majors.

-- If applicable, apply for your Professional Internship through the Office of Clinical Experiences.
+- If applicable, apply for your Professional Internship through the OHIO Center for Clinical Practice.

-- In the term prior to any experience in the schools, obtain a background check from the Bureau of Criminal Investigation (BCI) and FBI (if non-Ohio resident) through the Ohio University Police Department and send results to the Office of Clinical Experiences.
+- In the term prior to any experience in the schools, obtain a background check from the Bureau of Criminal Investigation (BCI) and FBI (if non-Ohio resident) through the Ohio University Police Department and send results to the OHIO Center for Clinical Practice.